Part-Time Job Incentive Scheme for the Self-Employed

 - Be getting a PUP or a jobseekers’ payment the week before you apply for PTSE

-- Be genuinely seeking to increase your level work
+- Be genuinely seeking to increase your hours of self-employment

 - Be tax and PRSI compliant